MuhammadYasir1/Identifying-Customer-Segments-an-Unsupervised-Learning-Approach/README.md

 * in life stage of Pre-Family Couples & Singles or Young Couples With Children (LIFE_STAGE=1.98)

-## Licensing, Authors, Acknowledgements<a name="licensing"></a>
+### Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Credits must be given to Udacity for providing starting code for this project.
 The data was provided by Udacity partners at Bertelsmann Arvato Analytics.